-An EtherCAT network normally consists of an EtherCAT master (controller) and EtherCAT slaves, i.e. drive controllers from the SC6 or SI6 series.
-The SI6 drive controllers also require at least one PS6 supply module as an energy supply.
+An EtherCAT network normally consists of an EtherCAT master (controller) and EtherCAT slaves, i.e. drive controllers from the SD6 series.

 The EtherCAT network structure is generally optimized for a line topology.
 Each EtherCAT slave has an incoming and continuing bus connection.